 5. Gannt Charts

 This type of chart is used to show the advancement of different stages of a project.
-It provides insights on the rate of completion for a particular task or objective.
+It provides insights into the rate of completion for a particular task or objective.

 6. Line Charts